NewsMilitary

 The suspect in her death was assigned to the USS James E. Williams and is in pre-trial confinement.

-Phelan says they are engaging with subject matter experts from "multiple disciplines" to review these matters.
+In his letter, Phelan said the Navy is engaging with subject matter experts from “multiple disciplines” to review their actions.
 Once the investigation is complete, they will identify any "necessary policy improvements to respect and honor our Service Members, our most precious resource."

 Angelina Resendiz